sidagarwal04/genai-workshops-apac/README.md

-# Welcome to GenAI Stack
+# Welcome to GenAI Stack Workshops